Hanzo (Overwatch)

-The character is Japanese and the eldest brother of fellow playable character, Genji.
+The character is Japanese descent and the eldest brother of fellow playable character, Genji.
 The two brothers belonged to the Shimada clan, a fictional Japanese crime family.
 In his backstory, Hanzo was forced by the clan's elders to kill Genji.
 The dutiful but heartbroken Hanzo subsequently denounced his family and fled Japan to travel the world, seeking redemption from the actions of his past.
 In-game, he is classified as a damage character with a high difficulty ranking.
 He is an archer whose abilities include firing rapid bursts of arrows to engage high priority targets and jumping forward, as well as revealing the location of enemy players.

 Hanzo has been well received by critics and fans alike, with praise being directed towards his character arc involving his brother, design, and abilities.
 However, reviewers have also noted the character requires practice in order to be used effectively in the game.